Anilturaga/searchEngine/readme.txt

-This template was made by Colorlib (https://colorlib.com) Please visit our website for more awesome templates, themes and tools.
+This template was made by Team 9 for the Dell Hack2Hire hackathon at MEC,Hyderabad.